 We collect personal information for a variety of business reasons, such as:

-If you choose to provide Cisco with a third party's personal information (such as name, email, and phone number), you represent that you have the third party's permission to do so.
+If you choose to provide Cisco with a third party's Personal Information (such as name, email, and phone number), you represent that you have the third party's permission to do so.
 Examples include forwarding reference or marketing material to a friend or sending job referrals.
-Third parties may unsubscribe from any future communication following the link provided in the initial message or by clicking here.
+Third parties may unsubscribe from any future communication following the link provided in the initial message or by submitting a Privacy Request.

 We need your help to keep your personal information accurate and up to date.
 We provide options to access, correct, suppress, or delete your personal information: